 They also might have a cough and runny nose.
 As with all viruses, though, some rotavirus infections cause few or no symptoms, especially in adults.

-Sometimes the diarrhea is so severe that it can quickly lead to dehydration.
+Sometimes the diarrhea is so bad that it can quickly lead to dehydration (not enough water in the body).
 A child who's dehydrated might:

 - be thirsty

 - be cranky